Constitution and Bylaws of the

 MEETINGS OF THE ASSOCIATION

 Section 3.
 Special Meetings.
-Special meetings shall be called by the Secretary upon written request of a minimum of fifty percent (50%) of the chapter presidents.
-Members shall have at least thirty (30) days advance notice of the time, place, and object of the meeting.
+Special Meetings shall be called by the Secretary upon written request of a minimum of fifty percent (50%) of the chapter presidents.
+Members shall have at least thirty (30) days advance notice of the time, place, and object of the Special Meeting.

 Section 4.
 Quorum.
-At all meetings of the General Membership, except the annual meeting, one-third (1/3) of the roster of members in good standing, actually present, shall constitute a quorum; at the annual meeting one-third (1/3) plus one (1) of the roster members in good standing present in person shall be necessary to constitute a quorum.
+At all meetings of the General Membership, including the Annual Meeting, the number of members in good standing present in person (and remotely when offered) shall constitute a quorum.

 Section 5.
 Conduct of Meetings.
 All meetings shall be conducted by the President, or, in his or her absence, by the President-elect.
 All matters requiring the vote of the members shall be presented by a motion from the floor by a member eligible to vote.
 All motions must be seconded by an additional member eligible to vote before being voted upon.
 The voting shall be by voice or ballot, according to the discretion of the presiding officer.
 A simple majority shall suffice to carry any motion, unless otherwise specified prior to the voting by the presiding officer.
 Motions will be acted upon in the order presented.
 Any motion which fails to be seconded shall be a nullity.

 Order of Business.
-At the annual meeting, the order of business shall be as follows:
+At the Annual Meeting, the order of business shall include:

 - Report of President.